mahmoudmatar01/SystemDesign/README.md

 ### 6. What Happens If Cache Goes Down?
 - If the cache goes down:
 `Reads`: Applications may experience slower response times as they need to fetch data from the main data store.
-`Writes`: Write strategies (write behind, write around, or write through) will determine the impact on write operations.
+`Writes`: Write strategies (write-behind, write around, or write through) will determine the impact on write operations.

 ## Content Delivery Networks (CDN)